iqb-berlin/verona-player-simple/README.md

   an event called `sent:{MessageName}` gets thrown afterwards.
 Use these events to hook into the player's functionality if you want to.
 * that's it.

-### testing
-npx webdriver-manager update --versions.chrome=`chromium --product-version` # replace "chrome" with "google-chrome" if you use that